What is International Targeting, and How Can You Use It For International SEO?

 Subfolders are far easier to manage than ccTLDs and consolidate your domain authority.
 However, they also send a weaker signal to search engines.

-If you’re an international business looking to break into the Swiss market, targeting users that speak ALL languages, you could use any one of the following:
+If you’re an international business looking to break into the German market, you could use one of the following:

-- example.cz (ccTLD with the Swiss two-letter country code)
+- example.de (ccTLD with the German two-letter country code)

-- cz.example.com (subdomain with the Swiss two-letter country code)
+- de.example.com (subdomain with the German two-letter country code)

-- exampleswitzerland.com (using a completely separate domain altogether)
+- exampledeutschland.com (using a completely separate domain altogether)

 Optimising your URL structures for different languages